jtyr/ansible-etc_hosts/README.md

 etc_hosts
 =========

-Ansible role which contains a module that helps to manage the `/etc/hosts` file.
+Ansible role which helps to manage the `/etc/hosts` file.

-This module was originally submitted as a [PR](https://github.com/ansible/ansible/pull/19283) to Ansible but it was refused.
+Module used by this role was originally submitted as a [PR](https://github.com/ansible/ansible/pull/19283) to Ansible but it was refused.